mindreframer/mathlive-bug-issue-templates/README.md

 # pick, which template suits you more and try to reproduce your bug / issue there
 $ cd templates/template-react

+# will start the development server, listening on localhost:3000
+$ yarn dev
 ```

 When done, push to Github and post the URL to your repository in the issue description.